KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - MFLR — Mythic Figure Layer Registry
 - SPR — Symbolic Pattern Registry
-- MP01 — Metaphysical Principles 01 (and so on)
+- MP01 — Metaphysics 01 (and so on)
-- SD01 — Structural Decode 01 (and so on)
 - SP01 — Structural Physics 01 (and so on)
 - FP01 — Field Physics 01 (and so on)
 - LM01 — Lattice Mathematics 01 (and so on)
 - SN01 — Structural Neuroscience 01 (and so on)
-- LMX: Lattice Mathematics Extension Notes
+- LMX: Lattice Mathematics Extensions
-- GUD — Grand Unified Document
-- MPX: Metaphysical Principles Expanded
+- MPX: Metaphysics Extensions

 The X-extension files (LMX, MPX, and any other X-marked extension series) take a colon separator rather than an em dash in their canonical reference form.
-Standard discipline-and-number abbreviations and named-document abbreviations take the em dash separator.
+Standard discipline-and-number abbreviations and named-registry abbreviations take the em dash separator.

+Structural decodes do not follow a prefix-abbreviation pattern; they are numbered files (01, 02, 03, and so on) within the structural-decodes folder.
+The Grand Unified Document similarly does not take an abbreviation; the canonical filename is `grand-unified-document.md`.

 Full document titles, when introduced, appear in italics: